 -Tenacity-elongation at break ranges from 8.8g/d-18% to 4.3 g/d-45%.
 Its tensile strength is higher than that of wool, silk , rayon, or cotton.

 - 100% elastic under 8% of extension

 -4 - 4.5% of moisture regain

--Degraded by light as natural fibers
+-Degraded by light as natural Fibers

 -Permanent set by heat and steam

--Lustrous- Nylon fibers have the luster of silk
+-Lustrous- Nylon Fibers have the luster of silk

 -Easy to wash

 -Can be precolored or dyed in wide range of colors, dyes are applied to the molten mass of nylon or to the yarn or finished fabric.